The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck

 In particular, we hypothesize that human cognition has been fundamentally optimized for tasks that are relational in nature.
 We define a `relational task' as any task for which there exists a minimal-sufficient representation $R$ that is \textit{purely relational}.
 Suppose the input signal represents a set of objects,

 A relational signal is a signal of the form,

-where $r(x_i, x_j)$ is a learned relation function that satisfies certain key relational properties (e.g., transitivity).
-One type of operation that satisfies the relevant properties is inner products of the form $\langle\phi(x_i), \psi(x_j) \rangle$.
-Let $\mathcal{R}$ be the class of all possible relational representations of the input signal $X$.
-In a relational task, there exists $R \in \mathcal{R}$ which is sufficient for predicting $Y$ (i.e., $X \to R \to Y$).

-A relational bottleneck is any mechanism that restricts the space of all possible compressed representations to be a subset of the relational signals $\mathcal{R}$.
+where $r(x_i, x_j)$ is a relation function.
+A ``relation function'' is a function that takes a pair of objects as input and returns a relation between them (see `Modeling more complex relations' for discussion of higher-order relations).
+We say that a task is relational if there exists some relational signal $R$ which is sufficient for predicting the target $Y$ (i.e., $X \to R \to Y$).
+A relational bottleneck is any mechanism that restricts or biases the learned compressed representation of the input to be a relational representation, separated from object-level features.
 This gives the model a smaller space of possible compressed representations over which it must search.
-This space of compressed representations $\mathcal{R}$ is guaranteed to contain a minimal-sufficient representation for the task and excludes many representations that encode extraneous information about $X$, promoting efficient learning of relational abstractions.
+Moreover, this restricted space is guaranteed to contain a sufficient representation for the task and excludes many representations that encode extraneous information about $X$, promoting efficient learning of relational abstractions.

+In practice, a relational bottleneck can be implemented in a learning model through the use of architectural inductive biases.
+One particularly useful operation is inner products of the form $\langle \phi(x_i), \phi(x_j) \rangle$, which naturally capture a notion of relations in terms of similarity between learned attributes.
+Inner products can also capture asymmetric relations through the use of separate encoders for $x_i$ and $x_j$ (i.e., $\langle \phi(x_i), \psi(x_j) \rangle$), and indeed can be shown to be universal approximators~\cite{altabaa2024approximation}.
+The class of functions that can be represented in this way is thus fully general, but the approach provides a useful inductive bias for disentangling feature extraction (implemented by the encoders $\phi$ and $\psi$) from comparison (implemented by the inner product operator $\langle \rangle$).

 \rule{\textwidth}{1pt}